rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

 The free usage made it a natural choice for other open-source frameworks such as WordPress and thus its rapid growth.

-The freedom of open-source is realized when Maria-DB was forked as the basis for a drop-in replacement for MySQL (MariaDB 5.1.53 is based on MySQL 5.1.53).
+After Oracle acquired Sun (MySQL's owner), the freedom of open-source was realized when Maria-DB was forked to create a <strong>drop-in replacement for MySQL</strong>

-After Oracle acquired Sun (MySQL's owner),
-Maria-DB was created by MySQL-founder Michael “Monty” Widenius, who left to start a new company (Monty Program).
+by MySQL co-founder Michael “Monty” Widenius, who left Oracle to start a new company (Monty Program)

    NOTE: The "My" in MySQL is named after co-founder Michael's daughter, My.

+Many developers have migrated to MariaDB.
+(MariaDB 5.1.53 is based on MySQL 5.1.53).

+<a href="#InstallMariaDB">Click here to go straight to installing MariaDB</a>
+rather than upgrading.

+### AWS Aurora #

 <a target="_blank" href="https://aws.amazon.com/rds/aurora/">
 https://aws.amazon.com/rds/aurora</a>